The Zeiger Family Homestead Store

 If you've read our blog, you know we love our Russian tea!
-We now offer Russian tea soap seasonally, now through Christmas.
-It's warm citrus and spice smell evokes winter evenings by the fireside.
+Russian tea soap's warm citrus and spice smell evokes winter evenings by the fireside.

-Our soap cakes average 4 ounces, in cakes about 3" in diameter, about 1" thick.
+Our soap cakes average about 3.5 ounces, in cakes about 2.75" in diameter, about 1" thick.

-We sell exclusively at Alaska Rod's in Haines, Alaska, and on this Web site.
+We sell exclusively on this web site and at Alaska Rod's in Haines, Alaska.

 Note that ordering from us requires a minimum purchase of two cakes.
 Our prices include shipping and handling.
 The listed price is your total price for shipping in the United States.
 Foreign orders, please email us, we'll figure out the postage and give you a price.

 ORIGINAL ART DESIGNS ON CLOTHING, ACCESSORIES, MUGS AND MORE